GoodEnoughApp/GoodEnoughScheduler/README.md

 ## 🚀 Run:
 To run the project you need the following:
-You will need to first install all the dependencies by running this command
+You will need to first install all the dependencies by running this command:

     $ npm ci

-Then you will need an .env file to make sure all the configurations are in place to run the application Start the application using command
+Then you will need an .env file to make sure all the configurations are in place to run the application Start the application using command:

     $ npm start

 ## 📋 Structure: